enarjord/passivbot_binance_isolated_margin_legacy/README.md

 when the short exit position is filled, it repays the coin debt

-here follows example illustrations of behavior with ETH/BTC for two months
+here follow example illustrations of behavior with ETH/BTC for two months

 blue dots are small long buys, red dots are big long sells, red line is long sell prices